cdmill/neomodern.nvim/README.md

 Support for [Treesitter](https://github.com/nvim-treesitter/nvim-treesitter) syntax highlighting and LSP semantic highlighting.
 Forked from [OneDark.nvim](https://github.com/navarasu/onedark.nvim).

-Themes have been designed to be simple and pleasing to the eyes.
+Themes have been designed to be unintrusive,simple, and pleasing to the eyes.

 ## Gallery